 A peek into the breasts shows the glands that produce milk.
 Milk glands look like a grape bunch, while the ducts that connect them to the nipples look like stems.
 Sometimes, these milk glands become blocked by small plugs, making it harder for milk to flow and causing swelling.

 These tiny plugs form when the breast is not emptied regularly.
-It may also be triggered by stress.
+Plugged ducts may also be triggered by stress.
 Plugged ducts lead to lumps that could be single or more and vary in size, from as little as a pea to as big as two to three inches in diameter.
-This condition also happens during mastitis and engorgement.

 Another mistake we often see is with the timing of the pumping.
 Whichever type of pump you use, you should continue pumping for another 15 minutes after your milk has stopped flowing.
 The idea is to stimulate the breast so that the body makes enough milk to replace the emptied breasts.
 If not, you may experience a decrease in milk production.

 Here is a step-by-step guide on how to pump correctly to avoid pain while pumping: